VidVidex/CCNA-snippets/ACL.md

     ```txt
     R2(config)# access-list 100 deny tcp 10.0.1.0 0.0.0.255 10.0.4.0 0.0.0.255 eq telnet
-    R2(config)# access list 100 permit any any <-- Avoid blocking everything with the implicit deny any
+    R2(config)# access-list 100 permit any any <-- Avoid blocking everything with the implicit deny any
     ```

 2. Place it on an interface (inbound on `R2` interface `g0/0`).